open-game-system/app-bridge/packages/app-bridge-react/README.md

 # @open-game-system/app-bridge-react

-React hooks and components for the app-bridge ecosystem.
+React hooks and components designed for integrating the `@open-game-system/app-bridge-web` package into standard web React applications.

 ## Installation